• Skip to main content

 • You can also update your client on the collection activity made by your agency so far.
 This includes if the debtor was skip traced and how often you attempted to reach the debtor.

-• If your client insists that they want to see collector notes on the online portal to understand how much collection activity is going on each of their accounts, that is again tricky.
-Well, sharing collection notes is usually of no use because most debt collectors use short-hand and ambiguous words, which are nearly impossible to understand for normal users.
+• If your client insists they want to see collector notes on the online portal to understand how much collection activity is happening in each of their accounts, that is tricky too.
+Sharing collection notes is usually useless because most debt collectors use short-hand and ambiguous words, which are nearly impossible to understand for average users.
 These notes can easily be misinterpreted.
-Convey them that your debt collectors do not get paid unless they collect money on client accounts, so clients should be assured that your collectors attempting to recover the debt in the best possible manner.
+Convey them that your debt collectors do not get paid unless they collect money on client accounts, so clients should be assured that your collectors are attempting to recover the debt in the best possible manner.

 Sharing your internal collection recordings or notes can cause inconvenience to you and raise other unforeseen complications.